z7ealth/exkl/README.md

   WebView --> Endpoint
 ```

 `Exkl.Core` polls CPU/GPU sensors on a timer and publishes `{:cpu_metrics, %Exkl.AK{}}` on PubSub.
-HID workers subscribe and push encoded packets to the cooler display; the Phoenix LiveView dashboard subscribes to the same topic for the web UI.
+HID workers subscribe and push encoded packets to the cooler display; the dashboard subscribes to the same topic via the embedded WebView window.

 ## Supported devices